The House That Knows You: User Authentication Based on IoT Data: Preliminaries and Background

-Behavior-based authentication provides a safer and more convenient way to identify users, based on their behavior, \emph{how they behave}.
-Such methods build behavioral models based on the unique way the users interact with devices like smartphones, tablets or touch screens.
-In the context of mobile devices, several systems for continuous authentication have been designed, for instance~\cite{shi2010implicit,riva2012progressive}.
-They leverage a number of behavior features extracted from user interaction with their mobile devices, such as call logs, browser history, application usage, and location.
+Traditional user authentication methods are based on \emph{what users know} (e.g. passwords), \emph{what they have} (e.g. hardware token), or \emph{what they are} (e.g. biometrics).
+Even though extensive research shows password limitations~\cite{cranor2018pwd,cranor2016pwdmobile,cranor2016pwdperception}, passwords are still the de-facto standard for authentication in corporate and home environments.
+Biometrics-based authentication such as keystroke dynamics, fingerprints, facial recognition, and voice recognition provide a convenient and reliable way to identify users~\cite{wayman2005introduction,SurveyBiometrics,SurveyBiometricWearable}.
+However, revocation and user impersonation are well-known challenge for these methods, in addition to privacy implications for users~\cite{wolf2019pretty}.
+Behavior-based authentication rely on models that learn the unique way users interact with devices like smartphones, tablets or touch screens.
+In the context of mobile devices, several systems for continuous authentication have been designed~\cite{shi2010implicit,riva2012progressive}.
+They leverage a number of behavior features from call logs, browser history, application usage, and location.
 User authentication based on WiFi signal of IoT devices has been also investigated recently~\cite{shi2017smart}.
-These systems can be used in a multi-factor authentication system to additionally increase confidence of user authentication.
+Multi-factor authentication methods use either a hardware token or a behavioral modelfor increasing the confidence of authenticating users, but they introduce usability challenges~\cite{siadati2017mind,de2013comparative}.